Antonio Brown, Jameis Winston headline 7 best NFL free agents available

 Most of the NFL’s best free agents have landed new deals, but there are still plenty of intriguing options.

-Here are some of the best NFL free agents available heading as of Monday.
+Here are some of the best NFL free agents available as of Monday.

 7. Logan Ryan, Cornerback